ajieprasetya/Operations-Using-Data-Types-and-Operators/README.md

    - ELIF function

 8. Replacing String Elements
-    replace() is an inbuilt function in the Python programming language that returns a copy of the string where all occurrences of a substring are replaced with another substring.
+    is an inbuilt function in the Python programming language that returns a copy of the string where all occurrences of a substring are replaced with another substring.

 9. String Checking
    - Isupper()